Skip to main content

 Development of muzzleloading competition categories over time

-Traditional muzzleloading dominates organized competition -- think percussion cap rifles with iron sights shooting patched round balls.
+Traditional muzzleloading dominates organized competition -- think rifles with iron sights shooting patched round balls.
 This is where you prove you can shoot like Daniel Boone, assuming Daniel had access to precision-cast lead balls and Swiss black powder.

 Modern inlines rule the hunting world.
 These use 209 primers, accept scopes, and shoot saboted bullets for maximum accuracy.
 Traditional shooters look down on them, but they'll consistently outshoot historical designs.